Categories

 Don’t Like the Problem?
 Be the Solution.

-Please consider adopting from, volunteering for, or donating to a local open intake shelter (like ACCT Philly) where you live.
+In conclusion, please consider adopting from, volunteering for, or donating to a local open intake shelter (like ACCT Philly) where you live.
 And hey, if that’s not your thing, there are plenty of animal rescues who need your help too.
 Do a little research in your area and you’ll find one that’s the right fit for your time and talents.

 It matters, makes a difference, and helps us reach our goal of #SaveThemAll.